 - (1) No person(s) who is known to physically abuse or sexually molest or exploit a youth will be approved by the agency.
-(For definition youth abuse law see ORS 418.740) - (2) Foster parents shall be responsible, mature individuals of good moral character, who exercise sound judgment and display

-- (3) Foster parents shall be persons who can provide a stable, harmonious living situation, wholesome models, and a healthy environment conducive to rearing youth. - (4) Foster parents shall have youth-rearing practices and attitudes about behavior that will serve the best interest of foster youth.
+(For definition youth abuse law see ORS 418.740) - (2) Foster parents shall be responsible, mature individuals of good moral character, who exercise sound judgment and display the capacity to provide good care for youth.
+No person who displays behavior which might have a detrimental effect on youth will be approved by the agency. - (3) Foster parents shall be persons who can provide a stable, harmonious living situation, wholesome models, and a healthy environment conducive to rearing youth. - (4) Foster parents shall have youth-rearing practices and attitudes about behavior that will serve the best interest of foster youth.